 Studies the principles of production and exchange.
 An introduction to demand, supply, pricing, and output under alternative market structures.
 Derived demand and resource markets are introduced.
 Meets Core Curriculum Essential Learning Outcome for Quantitative Literacy (QL).
 3 credits.
 BS

 Studies the principles governing the level of national income and employment.
 Also examines the commercial banking system, monetary and fiscal policy, the international economy, and alternative economic systems.
 3 credits.
 BS

 Presents descriptive statistics, sophisticated counting techniques and other components of probability, simple random variables and their distribution, bivariate functions, sampling theory properties of estimators.

 MATH 1210 pre-req

 Intended for students whose background in basic algebra is current.
 The course objective is to provide students with problem solving and computational techniques needed for further course work and in their occupation.
-Topics covered include: linear equations, slope of a line, quadratic equations, functions, transformations, inequalities, curve sketching, systems of equations, and the exponential and logarithmic functions 3 credit(s) Prerequisite: 90.11 or equivalent or satisfactory score on the Math Placement Exam given the first week of class.
-Credit is given for only one of the following courses; 92.120, or 92.121.
-3 credits.
+Topics covered include: linear equations, slope of a line, quadratic equations, functions, transformations, inequalities, curve sketching, systems of equations, and the exponential and logarithmic functions 3 credit(s) Prerequisite: MATH.1115 or equivalent or satisfactory score on the Math Placement Exam given the first week of class.
+Credit is given for only one of the following courses; MATH.1200, or MATH.1210.
+Credit is given for only one of the two following courses: 92.120 or 92.121.